patricebechard/patricebechard.github.io/_includes/reasoning.md

 <think>
-Alright, time to put together a bio that really captures who I am—professionally and personally.
-Let’s break this down step by step and make sure I highlight what matters most.
+Alright, time to put together a bio that captures both my research focus and my broader background.

-First, I want to set the scene with my current role at ServiceNow.
-It’s important to mention that I’m an Applied Research Scientist working on workflow generation and automation for Flow Designer.
-This isn’t just about coding; it’s about leading projects that blend cutting-edge AI (think language models, information retrieval, RAG) with real-world impact for enterprise workflows.
-I should also keep the tone accessible—no one likes a wall of jargon.
-I should also emphasize that this is not simply about applying existing tools to new problems, but to push the boundaries and invent new techniques to solve real-world problems.

-Before ServiceNow, there’s a strong thread of applied NLP work.
-My stint working on language models focusing on intent classification and automating incident resolution, really shows I can take enterprise challenges and tackle them with practical machine learning solutions.
-That deserves a mention—maybe even a short anecdote or two about improving IT support through AI.

-Going further back, my time at Intact Financial is key.
-Here, it’s all about NLP for insurance—chatbots for call centers, deep learning for telematics, and rolling up my sleeves with big data using PySpark and Hive.
-I want to make clear that this was more than theory: I built tools that helped real people and businesses, from data visualization for clients to interpretable ML methods.
-That versatility matters.

-On the education side, my master’s at MILA in Machine Learning and my undergrad in Physics at Université de Montréal give me a solid foundation.
-Maybe I can highlight some hands-on projects—implementing neural nets from scratch, or that census of white dwarfs during my research assistant days.
-Even the teaching assistant gig in relativity deserves a nod; it shows I can explain tough concepts, not just crunch numbers.

-Now, for the human side—because no one’s just their resume.
-I’ll talk about my hobbies: running, hiking, discovering new food, breweries, and natural wines.
-It’s also worth sneaking in my love of design, languages (French, English, a bit of Spanish), and that itch to always be learning.

-I’ll round out the bio by pointing people to my Google Scholar, and wrap up with a friendly, approachable tone that shows both expertise and personality.
-The end goal is to give readers a sense of my journey, what drives me, and the things I care about beyond just work.

-Alright—let’s weave these threads together and tell my story!
+First, I should clearly frame my current work at ServiceNow.
+The key theme is AI agents for enterprise automation.
+My research is not just about applying language models, but about building systems that can reliably interact with enterprise platforms.
+That includes designing realistic environments and benchmarks, studying how agents operate through different interfaces (web interfaces, APIs, documentation), and evaluating how well they perform on complex enterprise workflows.
+It’s important to highlight that this work sits at the intersection of AI research and real-world systems.

+Next, I should summarize the applied work I’ve done at ServiceNow.
+This includes projects on text-to-workflow generation, image-to-workflow generation, and AI systems that automate operational tasks such as IT issue resolution.
+These projects show how machine learning can be integrated directly into enterprise platforms to automate real business processes.

+Then I should cover my earlier experience at Intact Financial.
+The focus there was applied NLP for insurance applications: conversational agents for call centers, large-scale analysis of call transcripts, and deep learning models applied to telematics data.
+This part of my career highlights experience building machine learning systems that operate on large, real-world datasets and support business decision-making.

+After that, I can briefly mention my academic background.
+My Master’s work at MILA in machine learning and my undergraduate degree in physics provided the theoretical foundation for my current research.
+Teaching assistant work in relativity and astrophysics research also helped develop strong analytical and communication skills.

+Finally, I should include a short personal section.
+Running, hiking, and exploring restaurants and wine bars are good ways to show personality and interests outside of research.
+I also want to mention languages and curiosity for learning new things.

+The goal is to present a coherent narrative: research on AI agents and automation today, applied machine learning experience in industry, and a strong scientific background.
 </think>